bepass-org/oblivion/README.md

 2. **Install**: Open the APK file to install.
 3. **Connect**: Launch Oblivion and hit the switch button.

+## Building the Project

-## Prerequisites
+### Prerequisites
 - Java 17
 - Gradle 8
-- Android Gradle Plugin (AGP) 7.4.2
+- Android Gradle Plugin (AGP) 8.1.2
 - NDK r26b (26.1.10909125)
 - Go 1.20.0

-## Building the Project
-Follow the steps below to build the Android project:
+Follow the steps below to build the Oblivion:

+### Building Go libraries
+Open the Terminal tab at the bottom of Android Studio.

 Navigate to the libs directory: